at our NEW location in

-After January 31, 2022, a $850.00 cancellation fee is applied for Delegate cancellations.
-No cash refunds are allowed after June 30, 2022, except in the case Opportunity Collaboration is canceled by us due to natural catastrophe.
-If a Delegate cancels in July, August or September 2022, the Delegate’s fee balance remaining (after the $850.00 cancellation fee) can be credited towards the 2023 Collaboration: to use the credit, the Delegate must register for the 2023 Collaboration prior to December 31, 2022; the credit will otherwise expire at the end of 2022.
-Delegate cancellations which occur after September 18, 2022 do not receive a credit towards the 2023 Collaboration.
-Traveling Companion Fees, Private Room Upgrade Fee and Extended Stay Fees are non-refundable after September 18, 2022.
-If Opportunity Collaboration is cancelled by us due to natural catastrophe, Delegates will receive either a cash refund or, at the option of the Delegate, a credit towards the 2023 Collaboration.
+After January 31, 2023, a $895.00 cancellation fee is applied for Delegate cancellations.
+No cash refunds are allowed after June 30, 2023, except in the case Opportunity Collaboration is cancelled by us due to natural catastrophe.
+If a Delegate cancels in July, August or September of 2023, the Delegate’s fee balance remaining (after the $895.00 cancellation fee) can be credited towards the OC 2024: to use the credit, the Delegate must register for OC 2024 prior to December 31, 2023; the credit will otherwise expire at the end of 2023.
+Delegate cancellations which occur after September 30, 2023 do not receive a credit towards OC 2024.
+Traveling Companion Fees, Private Room Upgrade Fee, Extended Stay Fee are non-refundable after September 30, 2023.
+If Opportunity Collaboration is cancelled by us due to natural catastrophe, Delegates will receive either a cash refund or, at the option of the Delegate, a credit towards OC 2024.
+Delegates with partial scholarships and staff with pre-approved discounted registrations for the Opportunity Collaboration are not entitled to a refund.
 To cancel, contact Tracie.

 Opportunity Collaboration is a mission-driven social enterprise.
 Opportunity Collaboration exists to further the work of leaders ending poverty, in the United States and globally, and heavily invests in Fellowships.
 Because Delegates make the Opportunity Collaboration financially sustainable without subsidies from outside sources, Delegates are the only stakeholders.
 The network serves one purpose alone: increasing social justice and economic opportunity – no sponsors, no paid promotions, and no gimmicks.